 If you have a recruitment team, it might be worth considering making additions and involving different people in the process - especially choosing from diverse backgrounds.
-Creating a system of checks and balances where no one person holds the final say in employing someone new.
+You can also create a system of checks and balances where no one person holds the final say in employing someone new.

-Making diversity training an integral part of being involved in the hiring process makes it more likely that any discrimination or unconscious bias will be recognised - in the self and in others.
+Making diversity training an integral part of being involved in the hiring process makes it more likely that any discrimination or unconscious bias will be recognised - in self and others.

 6. Get candidate feedback